hhvm/user-documentation/guides/hack/25-typechecker/05-modes.md

 Notice that we have annotated some of the code, but not all of it.
 [Inferred code](../types/inference.md) is checked regardless of annotations on the function itself.

-**NOTE**: You can explicitly specify partial mode by `<?hh // partial`

 ## Strict Mode

-Hack code starting with:
+Hack files starting with:

 ```
 <?hh // strict
 ```

-means that the typechecker is checking everything.
-If at all possible, start new projects with strict mode, assuming all code in your new project can be in Hack files.
+means that the typechecker enforces strict typing rules in that file.
+If at all possible, start new projects with strict mode -- if every file in a codebase is in strict mode, the typechecker's coverage will be maximized since it will be able to fully check everything, and there can be no type errors at runtime.

 Here are the rules for strict mode:

-- Any code that can be type annotated, must be annotated or you will get an error.
+- All functions and methods must be fully annotated, i.e., their parameters and return types must be fully specified.
+Any location that can have a type annotation must have one.
-- All function calls, classes used, etc. must be defined in a Hack file.
-Thus, for example, if you use a class from a `<?php` file, you will get an error because it cannot be typechecked.
--- From strict mode, you *can* call into Hack code in partial and decl mode.
+- All functions called and classes referenced must be defined in a Hack file.
+Thus, for example, if your strict mode code tries to use a class defined in a `<?php` file, you will get an error because the typechecker doesn't look in `<?php` files and won't know about that class.
+However, from strict mode, you *can* call into Hack code in partial and decl mode.
-- The only code allowed at the top-level are `require`, `require_once`, `include`, `include_once`, `namespace`, `use`, and statements that define classes, functions, constants (e.g., using `const`), etc.
+- The only code allowed at the top-level are `require`, `require_once`, `include`, `include_once`, `namespace`, `use`, and definitions of classes, functions, [enums](/hack/enums/introduction), and constants.
-- No by-reference `&` anywhere.
+- No references `&` anywhere.
 - No accessing superglobals.

-Strict is actually the mode you want to strive to.
+Strict is the mode you want to strive to.
 The entire typechecker goodness is at your disposal and should ensure zero runtime type errors.

 @@ modes-examples/strict.php.type-errors @@
 @@ modes-examples/non-hack-code.php @@